Dr Ngozi Erondu

 of Health Information

-I am a trained epidemiologist with specific interests and experience in infectious disease surveillance and control.
-I have worked on evaluation and operational improvement of surveillance systems for the last 9 years.
-I have worked on general surveillance strategies such as Integrated Disease Surveillance and Response (IDSR) in the WHO-AFRO region as well as disease specific surveillance, namely Vaccine Preventable Diseases, Acute Flaccid Paralysis (Poliomyelitis), Meningococcal Meningitis and Ebola Virus Disease.
-I continue to work on evaluating impact of projects used to improve routine immunisation.
-I also have extensive experience on global policy analysis and translating research into policy, especially for the least developed countries.
+I am a trained epidemiologist with specific interests and experience in infectious disease surveillance and control and health systems strengthening.
+I have worked on evaluation and operational improvement of surveillance systems for the last 10 years.
+I have worked on general surveillance strategies such as Integrated Disease Surveillance and Response (IDSR) in the WHO-AFRO region as well as disease specific surveillance systems, namely Vaccine Preventable Diseases, Acute Flaccid Paralysis (Poliomyelitis), Meningococcal Meningitis and Ebola Virus Disease.
+I continue to work on projects to improve surveillance and health information systems.
+I also work extensively on global governance and policy analyses to translate research into policy in low and middle income countries.